salanova-elliott/taxassign/README.md

 # taxassign
-Assigns taxonomy from BLAST searches and
+Assigns taxonomy from BLAST searches and more!

 ## Input:
 * BLAST results run through `blast_formatter` with